ManthanSharma298/Movies_Point/README.md

 ## Features
 - Shows Trending Movies based on Ratings
-- User can for any movie they want
+- User can search for any movie they want
 - Material UI is used to make the website more attractive
 - Shows information about the movie, including trailer of that movie
 <table>